Jing Huang, Ph.D.

 cFOS-SOX9 Axis Reprograms Bone Marrow-Derived Mesenchymal Stem Cells into Chondroblastic Osteosarcoma.Stem Cell Reports.
 8(6): 1630-1644, 2017. [ Journal Article ]

 An Apela RNA-Containing Negative Feedback Loop Regulates p53-Mediated Apoptosis in Embryonic Stem Cells.Cell Stem Cell.
 16(6): 669-683, 2015. [ Journal Article ]

 - PLOS Genetics.
 12(2): e1005884, 2016. [ Journal Article ]

 Distinct regulatory mechanisms and functions of p53-activated and p53-repressed DNA damage response genes in embryonic stem cells.Mol Cell.
 46: 30-42, 2012. [ Journal Article ]

 Dr. Huang received his BS in Biochemistry from Peking University.
 He studied the estrogen receptor signaling in breast cancer with Drs.
 Robert Bambara and Mesut Muyan at the University of Rochester (NY) and received his PhD in 2004.
 After his postdoctoral training in cancer epigenetics with Dr. Shelley Berger at the Wistar Institute, he joined the Laboratory of Cancer Biology and Genetics as a tenure-track Principal Investigator in 2008.
 Dr. Huang won a NCI Director's Innovation Award (co-recipient) in 2011.
-Dr. Huang received his tenure in 2016.
+Dr. Huang received tenure at NIH in 2016.

 |Waseem Abdulmannan Alzamzami||Predoctoral Fellow (Graduate Student)|